 Pančevo is the center of the eponymous municipality and is the economical and cultural center of south Banat.
 It is situated 15 km north-east from Belgrade, at the estuary of the rivers Tamiš and Danube, on the 77 m altitude.
 It covers an area of 757 square kilometers.
 Pančevo borders with the following municipalities: Kovačica, Alibunar, Kovin, and the city of Belgrade.

 According to the 2011 census the Pančevo municipality had 122.252 inhabitants.
 The city itself has 77.087 inhabitants.
-The municipality also encompasses the following villages: Banatski Brestovac, Banatsko Novo Selo, Glogonj, Dolovo, Ivanovo, Jabuka, Kačarevo, Omoljica and Starčevo.
+The municipality also encompasses the following villages: Banatski Brestovac, Banatsko Novo Selo, Glogonj, Dolovo, Ivanovo, Jabuka, Kačarevo, Omoljica, and Starčevo.

-The climate is moderately continental (long and warm summers and autumns, mild winters and short springs).
-The special feature of the climate is košava, a strong and dry wind which could blow up to three weeks, mostly in early spring and late autumn, with the speed up to 100 km per hour.
+The climate is moderately continental (long and warm summers and autumns, mild winters, and short springs).
+The special feature of the climate is košava, a strong and dry wind that could blow up to three weeks, mostly in early spring and late autumn, with the speed up to 100 km per hour.
 In the cold period, north and north-east winds bring longlasting rains in winter and sudden showers in summer.